Low-Frequency Stochastic Gravitational-Wave Background in Gaia DR3 catalog: Results

 As shown in Table~\ref{tab:stat_truncated}, the selected subsample shows a dispersion of proper motions that is significantly smaller than the mean formal uncertainties, together with a negative kurtosis indicative of a truncated distribution.
 This implies that the applied selection strongly suppresses the tails of the proper motion distribution, resulting in an artificially reduced variance.
 A kurtosis value close to $-1$ further indicates that the distribution approaches a nearly uniform form within the selected interval rather than a Gaussian one.
-Such truncation can bias the estimation of GW-induced correlations and lead to a systematic underestimation of the recovered GW amplitude, as shown in the analysis of simulated data in Appendix \ref{App2:Moderate} and \ref{App2:Strict}.
-In Appendix~\ref{App2:Moderate} and ~\ref{App2:Strict}, we examine how various selection criteria applied to simulated quasar proper motions influence both the statistical significance of the detection and the inferred amplitude of the simulated GW signal, as estimated using the VSH and HDC methods.
+Such truncation can bias the estimation of GW induced correlations and lead to a systematic underestimation of the recovered GW amplitude, as shown in the analysis of simulated data in Appendices \ref{App2} and \ref{App3}.
+In Appendix ~\ref{App2:Strict}, we examine how selection criteria applied to simulated quasar proper motions influence both the statistical significance of the detection and the inferred amplitude of the simulated GW signal, as estimated using the VSH and HDC methods.
+To provide statistically robust validation of the results and conclusions obtained, we additionally performed extensive MC injection and recovery simulations, which are described in detail in Appendix ~\ref{App3}.